Phillies batter Dodgers' pitching again, win 12-10 in 10 – KION546

 AP Sports Writer

+Bryce Harper hit a tiebreaking RBI double in the sixth and a solo homer in the eighth for the Phillies, who have 27 hits and 21 runs in their first two games against the NL’s top staff by ERA.
+It’s a tremendously encouraging development for a team that sat in the middle of the major league pack offensively until the past week on the West Coast.

+“We know they’re really good,” said manager Joe Girardi, whose team has 38 runs in the last five games, all on the road.
+“Their staff is fantastic.
+Our guys are just grinding out at-bats, and they’ve done a really good job.
+We think we have a pretty good offense, and at times we struggled this year, but we’ve seemed to get it going on this road trip. … We know that we have a bunch of gifted hitters.
+We feel that.”

-Justin Turner hit a tying two-run homer in the ninth and drove in four runs for the Dodgers, who have lost three straight for the first time since July 21-23, 2021.
+Turner hit a tying two-run homer in the ninth and drove in four runs for the Dodgers, but they have lost three straight for the first time since July 21-23, 2021, because they couldn’t cool the Phils’ bats.

+“That’s what we’ve been doing really well for the past few games,” Castellanos said.
+“I don’t know if getting to know each other better is a part of it, but it’s fun.”

+Los Angeles rallied to force extra innings against Jeurys Familia (1-0).
+Trea Turner got a leadoff single in the ninth, and Justin Turner blasted a one-out splitter into the left field bleachers.

-Philadelphia shook off Turner’s late heroics and mounted a rally off Brusdar Graterol (0-2) highlighted by Castellanos’ double to left.
-Castellanos then stole third and scored on a throwing error.
+In the 10th, Philadelphia mounted a rally off Brusdar Graterol (0-2) highlighted by Castellanos’ double to left.
+Castellanos also stole third and scored on a throwing error.

-The Dodgers loaded the bases with nobody out in the 10th against Francisco Morales, a 22-year-old right-hander making his second big league appearance.
-Mookie Betts grounded into a double play to make it 12-10, and Morales completed his first career save when Freddie Freeman was forced out at second on Trea Turner’s grounder.
+The Dodgers then loaded the bases with nobody out against Francisco Morales, a 22-year-old right-hander making his second big league appearance.
+Morales walked three, but also got Mookie Betts to ground into a double play before Freddie Freeman was forced out at second on Trea Turner’s grounder.

+“We knew that we were going to have some guys that really needed to step up tonight, and a lot of guys did,” Girardi said.
+“It’s a huge ask (for Morales).”

 Harper had three hits in his second straight monster game as a designated hitter since the Phillies revealed Thursday that he has a partially torn elbow ligament and won’t throw for a month.
 The two-time NL MVP went 2 for 4 with a homer and three RBIs on Thursday.